arturolei/cagi-work/readme.md

 - The file-path in the program needs to be changed to reflect the user's file-path and name.
 See the code for more precise instructions on usage.
-However, here is what it looks like, where the first parameter of the open argument should be file-path with appropriate file-name.
+However, here is what it looks like, where the first parameter of the open argument should be file-path with appropriate file-name:

     - ```python
        with open('5-Hopkins_clinical_panel_submission_template_testfile.csv', 'r') as my_csv_file: